HeinoPortfolio/Data-Analytics-Grad-Work/README.md

 # Data-Analytics-Grad-Work

 The table below shows the order the courses were taken.
 The listing above does not reflect the order that they were taken.
-Some directories may be empty.
-The reason for the directories being empty is that they have not been completed.
-These courses are in the process of being completed.
-The appropriate content will be uploaded at that time.
+This degree was completed.
+You will be able to find course content in each of the directories.

 For additional work in data analytics [click here](https://github.com/HeinoPortfolio/Graduate-Work) .